 After a period of using your website, it will start to produce junk bits within the database that you are using.
-It doesn’t matter which CMS your are using.
+It doesn't matter which CMS you are using.
 Thus, it is a good idea to optimize your database tables, from time to time, for the sake of good performance.
 You will have more junk in your database if you are editing a lot of articles or if you are running a large social network website.
 The process explained below is simple, and works for other applications as well.

 Find your database

 First of all you will need to find your database.